SamantGayatri2002/-DNA-Methylation-Analysis-of-GSE42861-Illumina-450K-Array-/README.md

 # 👩‍🔬 **Author**

-**Gayatri Samant**
+**Gayatri Samant** :
-Bioinformatics learner exploring genomic and epigenomic data analysis.
+(Bioinformatics learner exploring genomic and epigenomic data analysis.)

-This project represents my first full analysis of methylation array data.
+- This repository reflects my attempt to document a complete Illumina 450K methylation analysis in a clean, reproducible, and understandable way.
-Feel free to explore the repository, read through the documentation, or reach out if you’d like to discuss methylation workflows or improvements.
+- Feel free to explore the repository, read through the documentation, or reach out if you’d like to discuss methylation workflows or improvements.

----

-# 🙏 **Final Notes**

-This repository reflects my attempt to document a complete Illumina 450K methylation analysis in a clean, reproducible, and understandable way.
-The goal was not perfection but growth—understanding the data, learning the workflow, and presenting it clearly.
+## **"The goal was not perfection but growth—understanding the data, learning the workflow, and presenting it clearly."**

-I plan to expand the repository over time with additional background documents, flowcharts, and references as I continue learning.